 Howard Ullman, of counsel in the San Francisco office, is a member of the Litigation Group.
-He focuses his practice on antitrust, trade regulation and unfair competition issues.
+He focuses his practice on antitrust, trade regulation, unfair competition, class action and complex litigation issues.
 He has extensive experience advising on distribution law and distribution system issues (including pricing issues, non-price restraints and dealer termination issues).
 He routinely addresses and counsels on the antitrust / intellectual property interface.

 Mr. Ullman represents Nanya Technology Corporation and Nanya Technology Corporation USA in the national DRAM antitrust price-fixing cases.
 Other price-fixing experience includes representation of a large purchaser in connection with the SRAM antitrust price-fixing litigation, and representation of companies in alleged school milk and paint pigment cartels.

 He has also worked on antitrust cases for PG&E Corporation, Equifax, One Technologies, and a number of other companies.
 He regularly counsels companies on competition issues, including Robinson-Patman Act issues and market concentration issues.
 He has worked on a number of Cal.
 Bus. and Prof. Code Section 17200 (unfair competition) litigations.
 He has also worked on a number of antitrust-healthcare related matters, including mergers and acquisitions.